Hillman Avenger: 1970: Hillman Avenger

-Introduction of body and trim variations
+Body and trim variations

-In October 1970, the Avenger GT was added to the range.
-It had a twin-carburettor 1500 cc engine, four-speed manual or three-speed automatic transmission (also optional on the 1500 DL, Super and GL).
-The GT featured twin round headlights, go-faster stripes along the sides of the doors and "dustbin lid" wheel covers, which were similar to those found on the various Datsuns and Toyotas of the 1970s.
+In October 1970, the Avenger GT was added to the range featuring a twin-carburettor 1500 cc engine, four-speed manual or three-speed automatic transmission (also optional on the 1500 DL, Super and GL).
+The GT featured twin round headlights, door stripes and "dustbin lid" wheel covers, similar to on various 1970s Datsuns and Toyotas.

-The basic fleet Avenger was added to the range in February 1972.
-It was offered with either 1250 or 1500 cc engines (the latter available with the automatic transmission option).
-The fleet Avenger was very basic: it did not have a sun visor for the front passenger, and the heater blower had just a single speed.
-In October 1972, the Avenger GT was replaced by the Avenger GLS, which came with a vinyl roof and Rostyle sports wheels.
+A basic fleet Avenger was added to the range in February 1972 with either 1250 or 1500 cc engines (the latter available with the automatic transmission option), only a driver sun visor and a single speed heater blower.
+In October 1972, the Avenger GT was replaced by the Avenger GLS, featuring a vinyl roof and Rostyle sports wheels.

-In March 1972, the five-door estate versions were introduced, in DL and Super forms (both available with either 1250 or 1500 cc engines) and basically the same specifications as the saloon versions.
-However, 'heavy-duty springing' was fitted and the estate had a maximum load capacity of 1040 lb, compared to 840 lb for the saloon.
+In March 1972, the five-door estate versions were introduced, in DL and Super trim levels, both available with either 1250 or 1500 cc engines and using the same specifications as the saloon.
+The wagon featured 'heavy-duty springing' with a maximum load capacity of 1040 lb, compared to 840 lb for the saloon.

-The two-door saloon models were added in March 1973, with all engine and trim options of the existing four-door range.
-Styling of the two-door was similar to the four-door, but the side profile was less curvaceous.
+A two-door saloon model was added in March 1973, with all engine and trim levels of the four-door range.

-The car was extensively marketed in continental Europe, first as a Sunbeam.
-It was without the Avenger name in France, where it was known as the Sunbeam 1250 and 1500; later the 1300 and 1600.
-Some northern European markets received the car as the Sunbeam Avenger.
+The car was extensively marketed in continental Europe, first as a Sunbeam and as the Sunbeam 1250 and 1500 in France, later the 1300 and 1600.
+Some northern European markets marketed the car as the Sunbeam Avenger.

 Both engine sizes were upgraded in October 1973.
 The 1250 became the 1300, while the 1500 became the 1600 with nearly all the same previous trim levels except for the basic fleet Avenger, which was discontinued at this point.
-The GL and GT trim levels were now also offered with the 1300 engine and two-door saloon body.
+The three speed automatic transmission was upgraded to four speeds with the Borg Warner 45 transmission replacing the earlier 35.
+The GL and GT trim levels were offered with the 1300 engine and two-door saloon body.